bundlewrap/bundlewrap/doc/repository.rst

 ``nodes.py``
 ============

-This file tells blockwart what nodes (servers, VMs, ...) there are in your environment and lets you configure options such as hostnames and SSH usernames.
+This file tells blockwart what nodes (servers, VMs, ...) there are in your environment and lets you configure options such as hostnames.

 .. seealso:: :ref:`nodespy`